-Your doctor might need to put baby on medications or mom will need to
+Your doctor might need to put your baby on medications, or Mom will need to

 Yes, mom can continue to nurse or pump during this time.
 Let your anesthetist know that you are breastfeeding.

-- Don’t take medications like antihistamines that can decrease milk supply
+- Do not take medications like antihistamines that can decrease milk supply.

-when sick and breastfeeding can help mom rest.
+- Lying down when sick and breastfeeding can help a mother rest.